-We have been providing arc flash studies, arc flash training, electrical safety training, evaluations and solutions service to the industry since 2001.
-Our team of highly trained engineers are experienced in conducting Arc Flash hazard analysis, Arc Flash studies, Arc Flash mitigation solutions and specialised arc flash training.
+We have been providing arc flash studies, arc flash training, electrical safety training, evaluations and solution services to the industry since 2001.
+Our team of highly trained engineers are experienced in conducting Arc Flash hazard analysis, Arc Flash studies, Arc Flash mitigation solutions and specialised Arc Flash training.
 We work with all size facilities across many industries to introduce and maintain Arc Flash safety.
 Using proven software tools, our engineers calculate the prospective arc incident energy levels along electrical networks.
 Armed with this data, they assess the risks and identify the preventative and protective measures necessary to protect workers, electrical infrastructure and processes.

 ARC FLASH MODELLING

 Arc flash incidents can cause serious harm to electrical workers and damage valuable equipment on site.
 We have a staff of highly trained engineers who have experience in identifying arc flash hazards and risks in industrial and utility environments.

 An Arc Flash is an explosive release of energy caused by an electrical short circuit between 2 energised conductors or an energised conductor and earth.
 The sudden discharge of electrical energy causes a brilliant explosion of light and sound.
 The temperatures inside an Arc Flash incident can reach 19,000°C (sun’s surface temperature is 6000°C) causing conductors, especially copper, to terminate.
 The explosion causes shrapnel and vapourised conductors to escape the blast site at 1600km/hr.
 This amount of energy is sufficient to cause severe injury to anyone within the blast radius.
 Injuries range from burns, blindness, hearing loss, impact injury, psychological trauma and even death.
 Critically, most Arc Flash incidents happen when the electrical system is being worked on and “live” and thus Arc Flash presents a serious risk to the employees.